 Never mind all the facts and figures for now, though; let’s stir your soul with the highlights of what’s out there.
 Today there are more learner-legal 125s than ever to choose from, ranging from nakeds to sportsbikes and more, with both new and used examples from almost all of the mainstream manufacturers to suit all styles, budgets and riders.

 In this article we’ve only chosen geared bikes, which are ideal to get your ready for life on two wheels.
-If you’re looking for a scooter, 125cc twist-and-go scooter reviews can be found here.
+If you’re looking for a scooter, check out our 125cc twist-and-go scooter reviews.

 Price: £2600 (used) – £4499 (new)

 Spec: 124cc / 15bhp / 134kg / 820mm seat height